hieuht94-com/tdLBSwiftApi/README.md

-# tdLBApi
+# tdLBSwiftApi

-This package holds common structs and libraries for the tdLBOpenSwift App
+This package holds common structs and libraries for the tdLBSwift App

 ![Package Structure](docs/Package-Structure.png)